 Hopefully the list above has given some of your products more of an opportunity for you to make some higher profits by not lowering your prices just yet.
 But obviously, not all of our inventory needs to hold it’s price and wait for the next sale.
 Sometimes it’s the absolute right thing to do to lower our prices.

-Now, on the surface, some of the above reasons might sound like good reasons to hold your price, but like the first list above, those reasons are very incomplete.
+Again, on the surface, some of the below reasons might sound like good reasons to hold your price, but like the first list above, those reasons are very incomplete.
 You need a little more perspective to be sure that holding your price is a good idea.
-Let’s break down the above reasons and see if we can’t find a good reason to lower your price today.
+Let’s break down the above reasons and see if we can’t find grounds to lower your price today.

 I’m not really paying attention to my inventory and just hope it all sells eventually.

 Unfortunately this is the position most Amazon sellers take, and it leads them to eventually giving up selling on Amazon because “selling on Amazon doesn’t work.”
 They are more focused on sourcing new inventory that they have no idea the prices of their items have drastically fallen and their chances of making a profit on those items have disappeared.
 What if the seller instead just lowered their price a little earlier before the price tanked completely?
 Then they would have not missed an opportunity to still profit from the sale of that item.

 I want to make more money by selling my item at a higher price.